Richkpa/proxmox-security-operations-lab/README.md

 - Priority 5: Lab Containment        → DROP all traffic from attack/victim to production
 - Priority 6: Default Deny           → Explicit deny-all at bottom of rule stack

+**Design Rationale:**

+**Controlled Attack Surface:** Attack simulation traffic is explicitly permitted to vulnerable targets, generating realistic threat telemetry for detection validation.

+**Victim Containment:** Post-compromise, the victim environment is completely isolated from production networks and SOC infrastructure, demonstrating defense-in-depth.

+**Attack Lab Isolation:** The red team platform cannot reach production assets, preventing accidental lateral movement during testing.

+**Zero-Trust NAT:** Internal zones do not perform address translation between each other, maintaining source IP integrity for forensic analysis.

+---

+### 2. SPAN Port Mirroring – Out-of-Band Detection

+**Traffic Capture Architecture:**

+The managed switch employs port mirroring (SPAN) to duplicate all traffic from critical network segments (firewall trunk + wireless AP) to a dedicated monitoring port.
+This port connects to a dedicated network interface on the hypervisor, bypassing the production data path entirely.

+**Traffic Flow:**